theo333/google-books-api/README.md

 Install
 >npm i

-Create ability to run program by typing "bookfind" in command line from any directory.
+Create ability to run program (Shell Command) by typing "bookfind" in command line from any directory.
 >npm link